lovial/lovial.github.io/index.md

 ---

-# about me
+# About me

 <p align="justify">
 	Welcome here !
-My name is Laurent Vial, and I'm a <a href="http://www.cnrs.fr/en/institutes/inc-chemistry.html">CNRS</a> research scientist at the <a href="http://universite-lyon.fr/">Institut de Chimie et de Biochimie Moléculaires et Supramoléculaires</a> within the <a href="http://universite-lyon.fr/">Université de Lyon</a>.
+My name is Laurent Vial, and I'm a <a href="http://www.cnrs.fr/en/institutes/inc-chemistry.html">CNRS</a> research scientist at the <a href="http://universite-lyon.fr/">Institut de Chimie et de Biochimie Moléculaires et Supramoléculaires</a> within the <a href="http://www.icbms.fr/csap/">CSAp team</a> at the <a href="https://www.univ-lyon1.fr/">Université de Lyon</a>.
 My research interests focus on artificial receptors for biologically relevant molecules with applications as biosensors or therapeutics
 </p>

 # my latest Publications